-The SAU Tech Welding Academy provides high quality/high tech welding training in a nine-month program at the Magnolia Business and Industry Training Center located in Magnolia, Arkansas.
+The Welding Academy of South Arkansas provides high quality/high tech welding training in a nine-month program at the Magnolia Business and Industry Training Center located in Magnolia, Arkansas.
 The advanced nature of the coursework is intended for students with prior welding experience and/or coursework.
 The training is available for students who pass an entrance welding skills exam.
 Welding Academy training meets National Center for Construction Education and Research (NCCER) and American Welding Society (AWS) standards and students will earn certifications upon successful completion.
 Processes include SMAW (stick), MIG (wire), and TIG (tungsten) welding on plate and pipe of various materials including carbon steel, aluminum, and stainless steel.
 Those interested should contact the Welding Academy Director at 1.870.234.7234 for applicant testing information.

+Comester (10 hours)

 Course Number ACTS# Course Title

 WA1005 N/A Welding Processes

 WA1015 N/A Structural Welding

 WA1025 N/A Pipe Welding